apollographql/apollo-client/docs/source/network.md

 - `req: object` The HTTP request being processed by the middleware.
 - `next: function` This function pushes the HTTP request onward through the middleware.

+The `req` object contains the options from the `createNetworkInterface` definition, but you can pass extra options to the request by using the `req.options` object.

-This example shows how you'd create a middleware.
+The following example shows how you'd create a middleware.
 It can be done either by providing the required object directly to `.use()` or by creating an object and passing it to `.use()`.
 In both cases all middleware objects have to be wrapped inside an array.

 In both examples, we'll show how you would add an authentication token to the HTTP header of the requests being sent by the client.